DavidWrightOS/DavidWrightOS/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 👨🏻 &nbsp; I'm an iOS Developer 📱, husband 👫🏻, and dog dad 🐶
+- 💼 &nbsp; I work as an iOS Software Engineer at [Butterfly Network](https://www.butterflynetwork.com) 🦋
 - ❤️ &nbsp; I love learning and experimenting with new technologies, frameworks, and UI designs
-- ✍️ &nbsp; I’m currently working on an app called **[Hydrate](https://github.com/DavidWrightOS/Hydrate)**.
-It allows users to track their daily water intake
-- 🌱 &nbsp; I'm interested in learning more about application architecture
+- 🌱 &nbsp; I'm always interested in learning new app architectures, and I'm currently learning The Composable Architecture (TCA)

 <h3> 🛠 &nbsp;Tech Stack</h3>